 There are however, spots similar to the above mentioned holes that are along

-stretches of lakes where there is less current and safer ice.
-Lake systems that
+stretches of lakes where there is less current and safer ice—and you don’t

 form off of rivers will present similar spots and can be fished just the same.
 In all

 actuality, if you can find spots off the main river that are pushed back into lake